-September 2017 2018 model Codes available (Group 1) October 13, 2017 SBCC regular meeting.
-TAGs member appointments confirmed.
-Group 1 code review timeline adopted.
-October though December 15.
-Group 1 TAGs meet.
+June 12, 2020 SBCC approved the 2021 TAG membership makeup.
+Unknown Date 2021 model Codes are available (Group 1) (For the 2018 Codes this was in September) October 15, 202 0 First IBC/IEBC TAG Meeting (Please note that the IEBC will be considered with the Group 2 Codes) Assuming ICC releases the IBC soon: December Group 1 TAGs meet.
 The objective is to review significant changes to model codes and existing state amendments.
-Schedule three meetings for each TAG over an eight week period.
+Schedule three meetings for each TAG over an eight-week period.
 Assign chapter review to TAG members.
 TAG report shows recommendations to maintain or delete existing state amendments, and flags significant changes to model codes needing further review.
-January 2018 SBCC regular meeting.
-Council reviews TAG reports, establishes a submission period for new statewide amendments to the 2018 codes.
-(January 15-March 15) March 15 2018 Submission deadline, pending SBCC approval.
-April 2018 SBCC regular meeting.
+January 2021 SBCC regular meeting.
+Council reviews TAG reports, establishes a submission period for new statewide amendments to the 2021 codes.
+(January 15-March 15) Tentative March 15 2021 Submission deadline, pending SBCC approval.
+April 2021 SBCC regular meeting.
 The SBCC can accept proposals for the public hearings, deny proposals or refer proposals to the appropriate TAG.
-April through June 2018 Group 1 TAGS meet to review proposed statewide amendments to the 2018 model code and make recommendations to the SBCC.
+April through June 2021 Group 1 TAGS meet to review proposed statewide amendments to the 2021 model code and make recommendations to the SBCC.
 TAGs recommend amendments be approved, denied or modified.
-June 2018 Regular SBCC meeting.
+June 2021 Regular SBCC meeting.
 The SBCC can accept TAG recommendations, or overturn TAG recommendations, or refer proposals back to the TAG.
 Approved or modified proposals are filed for public hearings in the fall.
-August 2018 Proposed rules adopting 2018 Group 1 codes filed for public hearings.
-September & October 2018 Regular SBCC meetings.
+August 2021 Proposed rules adopting 2021 Group 1 codes filed for public hearings.
+September & October 2021 Regular SBCC meetings.
 Public Hearing, and work session to review testimony.
 November Regular SBCC meeting.
-Final adoption of 2018 Group 1 codes.

-Technical Advisory Groups
+Final adoption of 2021 Group 1 codes.
+Technical Advisory Groups { From SBCC Bylaws }